mahmoudhelmyy/Traffic_Control_Lights/README.md

 The Traffic Control Lights Project is designed to control the traffic signals for cars and pedestrians, providing a safe way for pedestrians to cross the street.
 The project involves LED drivers, button drivers, and LCD display drivers.

-## Setup Instructions
+## MISRA Compliance

-1. Clone this repository to your local machine.
-2. Connect the necessary hardware components (LEDs, buttons, LCD).
-3. Compile and upload the code to your microcontroller.
+This project adheres to the MISRA coding rules to ensure code safety, readability, and maintainability.

 ## Usage